Slumoursrid/C-variables/README.md

 # C-variables
-Variables initialization and usage in c++
+Variables initialization and usage in C++.
+Functions defintions and call.